- Digital Scholarship

 The Program consists of two sessions during the academic year and one summer session.
+Beginning in 2015, interviews will be held in May and June, and the program will begin the week after July 4.
+The summer session will take place for six weeks during July – August, with students working from 10:00 am – 4:00 pm, four days per week.
 The school year sessions will run from September – January and February – May.
 Students will work from 3:00 pm – 5:00 pm during these sessions, four days a week.
-The summer session will take place for six weeks during July – August, with students working from 10:00 am – 4:00 pm, four days a week.

-Application forms are available below (see Application Form), at the Museum's front desk or at your school, through the school staff listed in the next sentence.
-Completed forms and a copy of the most recent report card can be submitted to: Brian Witkowski, Director of Apprentices and Interns, New Bedford Whaling Museum or to the Dean of Students at New Bedford High School, the Co-op Coordinator at Greater New Bedford Regional Vocational Technical High School, or the College and Career Advisor at New Bedford Global Learning Charter School.
+Application forms are available below (see Application Form), at the Museum's front desk or at your school.
+Completed forms and a copy of your most recent report card can be submitted to: Brian Witkowski, Director of Apprentices and Interns, New Bedford Whaling Museum or to the Dean of Students at New Bedford High School, the Co-op Coordinator at Greater New Bedford Regional Vocational Technical High School, or the College and Career Advisor at New Bedford Global Learning Charter School.
 Potential candidates will be invited to the Museum for an interview.
 The next round of applications will be collected in April and May 2015.

 Upon acceptance into the program, each student and parent/legal guardian will sign a Letter of Commitment for that academic year and a document promising to apply to college in the future.
 The Science Director will also sign the Letter of Commitment and provide a copy to the apprentice.
 Apprentices under the age of 18 will also need to submit a signed Work Permit.

 Eligibility: Students must be New Bedford residents receiving free or reduced lunch at school to qualify for the program.
 Upon hiring, apprentices will submit a signed Income Verification Form, as required by our funders.
-Compensation: $8/hr.
+This is a paid position.

 Read the September 12th, 2013 Press Release here: New Bedford Whaling Museum Apprentice Program to receive $128,000 federal grant